javascript-tutorial/en.javascript.info/1-js/13-modules/03-modules-dynamic-imports/article.md

 }
 ```

-The default export becomes `default` property in the module object, as explained in the [previous chapter](info:import-export).
+To import it, we need to get `default` property of the module object, as explained in the [previous chapter](info:import-export).

 So, the dynamic import will be like this: